-- Greentech Manufacturing, Inc. does not warranty parts damaged by freezing, overheating, pressurization, warping and/or use of unauthorized fuels or abuse. - Greentech Manufacturing, Inc. is not responsible for the cost of plumbing, replacement of antifreeze, shipping, labor or any other cost other than the replacement of the part orfurnace. - Greentech Manufacturing, Inc. is not liable for any damage or cost which may occur from or during the operation of the furnace, or damage incurred due to any heating system failure.
-These furnaces are not intended to be the only source of heat; therefore, it is recommended that a back-up system is in place to prevent damages caused by lack of heat. - No unauthorized adjustments or repairs will be covered by warranty. - Greentech Manufacturing, Inc. does not warrant exterior paint or finish, any damage caused by negligence and deterioration due to lack of proper ongoing maintenance, overheating, physical damage caused by abuse or freeze up, unauthorized work or modifications to the furnace, damage to the fire-box due to power surges or damage caused by burning unauthorized fuels. - Ash corrosion on the inside fire drum in not warranted.
+- Greentech Manufacturing, Inc. does not warranty parts damaged by freezing, overheating, pressurization, warping and/or use of unauthorized fuels or abuse. - Greentech Manufacturing, Inc. is not responsible for the cost of plumbing, replacement of antifreeze, shipping, labor or any other cost other than the replacement of the part or furnace. - Greentech Manufacturing, Inc. is not liable for any damage or cost which may occur from or during the operation of the furnace, or damage incurred due to any heating system failure.
+These furnaces are not intended to be the only source of heat; therefore, it is recommended that a back-up system is in place to prevent damages caused by lack of heat. - No unauthorized adjustments or repairs will be covered by warranty. - Greentech Manufacturing, Inc. does not warrant exterior paint or finish, any damage caused by negligence and deterioration due to lack of proper ongoing maintenance, overheating, physical damage caused by abuse or freeze up, unauthorized work or modifications to the furnace, damage to the fire-box due to power surges or damage caused by burning fuels other than recommended by manufacture. - Greentech Manufacturing, Inc. does not warrant the high temperature ceramic moldings. - Ash corrosion on the inside fire drum is not warranted.
 To prevent ash corrosion, rotating or raking ashes forward must be done as described in the manual.
-The Crown Royal Stove is designed to be the least susceptible to corrosion; therefore, most corrosion is covered under thiswarranty.